-Expedition: Bigfoot in Cherry Log, Georgia
+Expedition: Bigfoot in Cherry Log, a roadside attraction in Georgia

 Expedition: Bigfoot in Cherry Log, Georgia.
 Photo by @gcalebjones